edgefarm/kubeedge/docs/proposals/pki-vault.md

 ### Authenticate to Vault

 The initial step for the edge hub nodes is to establish their identity with Vault.
-For this, every edge node must be configured with a _bootstrap certificate_.
-This certificate

-* is only used for authentication to Vault, not for communicating with the cloud hub.
-This might be enforced by signing these certificates with another CA certificate than the CA certificate used for communication.
-* Is long lived to avoid the requirement for frequent renewal.
-However, the bootstrap certificate _should_ be renewed periodically.
-These periods should be aligned with the physical maintenance intervals of the edge devices.
-* Must be protected tamper proof within the device.
+For this, the edge node requires an _initial Vault token_ that allows it to authenticate itself to Vault.
+When authenticated, the edgenode can retrieve a x.509 certificate to secure the connection to the cloudhub.
 The authentication is straight forward:
  ![](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/edgefarm/kubeedge/vault/docs/images/proposals/pki-edgehub-auth.puml)
+ The token is checked by Vault for validity, when required the requesting client is rejected and will not be able to communicate the cloudedge server.

 ### Renew the token

-The token has a limited validity and must be renewed with the appropriate [Vault API](https://www.vaultproject.io/api-docs/auth/token#renew-a-token-self).
+For this approach, the Vault token should be long lived.
+However, it is also possible to use shorter lived tokens and _renew_ this token periodically.
+As the token is stored in the filesystem, the token renewal may be implemented by simply replacing this file (atomically).
 ### Generate a Client Certificate

 Using the bearer token the edge hub may request a new certificate.
 This requires, that